-consistent, and must meet the requirements.
-Check: Name/Date/Site/Discipline/Sex/Category of events Confirmation of Technical Data form, completed and signed by TD and Referee 1st Run Results and Start Orders(s) headings Official Results headings Technical Delegate Report Legal numbers of gates for the vertical drop Measured "running" length of downhill and Super G noted on the Official Results, etc. Official Results: Proofreading of Official Results can be simplified somewhat by first doing various "spot che these turn up deficiencies, then more thorough proofreading, line-by-line, must be done.
-D In data are easy to spot and can be keys to big problems needing attention and correction. iscontinuities Check: Correct totaling of times and correct calculation of FIS points for first ten finishers, plus random samples of later finishing racers Proper handling of equal placements (ties) Card numbers appear for all registered racers Number appearing on Start List = Number on official Results including all DNSs, DSQs and DNFs Penalty Calculations: There are a number of errors that can appear in, or be discovered by proofreading, the per calculations.
-Transcription and typographical errors are easily made; refer to original data. programs may not necessarily produce correct penalty calculations and are prone to rounc based on the assumptions, order of calculations and precision in the program.
-Computer Check: Correct mathematics (addition, subtraction, division) and correct rounding (1-4 down, 5-9 up) Correct seeding and FIS points Minimum penalties (by category) noted & respected Penalty & applicable minimum appear on TD Report Manually check and "sign-off" on all computer calculated & printed penalty calculations Signatures: Authentic signatures are required on several items.
-Most documents should bear at least the responsible or supervising official.
-Official Results and TD Report should be signed on satisfactory proofreading.
+Correct totaling of times and correct calculation of FIS points Ш for first ten finishers, plus random samples of later finishing racers Proper handling of equal placements (ties) Card numbers appear for all registered racers Number appearing on Start List = Number on official Results including all DNSs, DSQs and DNFs

+There are a number of errors that can appear in, or be discovered by proofreading, the pe Transcription and typographical errors are easily made; refer to original data.
+Computer processarily produce correct penalty calculations and are prone to rounding "errors" based assumptions, order of calculations and precision in the program. rograms may not Check: Correct mathematics (addition, subtraction, division) and correct rounding (1-4 down, 5-9 up) Correct seeding and FIS points Minimum penalties (by category) noted & respected Penalty & applicable minimum appear on TD Report Manually check and "sign-off" on all computer calculated & printed penalty calculations Signatures: Authentic signatures are required on several items.
+Most documents should bear at least responsible or supervising official.
+Official Results and TD Report should be signed only a proofreading.
 The TD is responsible.
-Check: Official Results and TD Report Confirmation of Technical Data form (TD & Referee) Various minutes and other reports (i.e. Referee's Reports, Protest, Jury Minutes)
+Check: Official Results and TD Report

+Confirmation of Technical Data form (TD & Referee)

+Various minutes and other reports (i.e. Referee's Reports, Protest, Jury Minutes)